Fort Revere Park

 Fort Revere Park is a state-owned historic site and public recreation area situated on a small peninsula in the town of Hull, Massachusetts.
-The park occupies 6 acre on Telegraph Hill in Hull Village and houses the remains of two seacoast fortifications, including former Fort Revere.
+The park occupies 6 acre on Telegraph Hill in Hull Village and houses the remains of two seacoast fortifications including former Fort Revere.

 Activities and amenities

 The park includes a water tower with observation deck, a military history museum, and picnicking facilities and is open from sunrise until sunset.
-The tower closed in 2012, but may soon have a revival due to a 2.2 million dollar fund provided by a town meeting in 2022 which hopes to reopen the tower.
+The tower which was closed in 2012 due to structural issues may be reopened following the provision a 2.2 million dollar fund during a town meeting in 2022.